tinmac/Servers-Duende/README.md

 The error in question is in SyncHub project:

-Failed to invoke 'ContactHub' because user is unauthorized.
+Failed to invoke 'ContactHub' because user is unauthorized 401.

 The SignalR 'ContactHub' method is in SyncHub --> SignalrHub.cs